Shark Helmets – French Flair Meets Technical Excellence

 Shark may not have been around as long as some helmet manufacturers, but they’ve established themselves among the best.
 They offer a strong blend of outstanding quality, and a certain French flair for design.

-They are clearly not afraid to push the boundaries when it comes to appearance.
+They are clearly not afraid to push the boundaries when it comes to appearance: Shark Helmet design is second to none.
 It is never style over substance: One of Shark’s key principles is that every single part is only there to provide you with a safer, more comfortable crash helmet.

 Shark was founded in 1986 by two brothers, both professional racers.
 The track is a tough place to learn, but it gave them an intimate understanding of what riders need.